-It is an important factor for developing a successful relationship with a wealth advisor and a proper investment strategy, and it is what I pride my practice on.
-In actuality what does this really mean in the investment world?
+Transparency is an essential factor for developing a successful relationship with a wealth advisor and a proper investment strategy, and it is what I pride my practice on.
+In actuality, what does this mean in the investment world?

 In my firm we break down our investment management fees into three simple categories;

 - What are you paying to have your money managed?

 - What are the underlying expense ratios of the underlying holdings?

 - What are the custodian and transaction fees?

 Every investor should be able to answer these questions relatively quickly and, at the very least, gather this information from the investment institution with which they are working.